Find Trade Colleges

 • Merchandise Marker

-In 2016, there was an estimated number of 2,008,600 jobs in the United States for Marking Clerk.
+There were about 2,008,600 jobs for Marking Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Marking Clerk by 2026.
-The BLS estimates 269,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 269,200 job openings in this field each year.

 undefined